Andrew-70/Linux-admin-backup-script/README.md

 # Rsync Synchronization Script
+## Description
+This Rsync Synchronization Script ensures secure data mirroring with a root permission check, clear usage instructions, and versatile sync options for both host-to-remote and remote-to-host directions.
+It includes the --delete feature for accurate directory mirroring.
+Users need root access and rsync on both systems.
+The script accommodates various rsync flags for customized synchronization tasks, highlighting the importance of the trailing slash in source paths for directory contents syncing.
+For a complete understanding of all rsync capabilities, users are encouraged to consult the rsync manual.
 ## Features
 - Root permission check for secure operation.
 - Usage instructions for clarity and ease of use.